whl-cumt/EMDLP/feature extraction/readme.txt

-RGloVe encoding, including m1A and m6A.
+the source code for encoding by RGloVe and the RGloVe encoding, including m1A and m6A.